Originally published on February 26, 2019, updated August 5, 2022

 150,000 / 30% = 500,000 Top line revenue or Total Sales

-In our experience, eCommerce businesses need to have around a 30% gross margin to be able to fully support the overhead required to function in a healthy manner.
+In our experience, eCommerce businesses need to have around a 30% gross margin to be able to fully support the overhead required to function healthily.
 So, if you're significantly below this number, consider what you can do to improve your gross margin as part of your action plan before you depend on your eCommerce business as your sole source of income.

 Because Profit First provides these key benchmarks, we can learn exactly what to improve to make our businesses work for us.
 After all, the reason we want to leave our day jobs is the freedom and the flexibility that an eCommerce business provides.
 Being a slave to a cash-eating monster is not the plan, so do the numbers and ensure your business is ready before you move forward.
 And while you’re at it, set your business up on the Profit First system so that paying yourself and making a profit is a habit!
 Operating your business under the Profit First method will help you move towards your dream job even quicker.